edgedb/easy-edgedb/chapter2/index.md

 0 1 2 3 4 5 6 7
 ```

 Slices represent a part of a string that starts at one index and ends _before_ another one.
 In other words, if you take a "slice" of it between indexes 2 and 5, you get 'nat' (`'Jonathan'[2:5]` = 'nat'), because it starts at 2 and goes *up to* 5 - but not including index 5.
-It's sort of like when you phone your friend to tell them that you're 'at their house': you're not telling them that you're inside it.
+It's sort of like when you phone your friends to tell them that you're 'at their house': you're not telling them that you're inside it.
+So `[2:5]` represents a slice that starts at index 2 and is "at" (in front of) index 5.

 In the same way, selecting a slice of 'Jonathan' up to index 7 will show up to and including index 6: